Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 Benefits of sleeping on silk

-- Reduces friction: Silk creates minimal resistance against skin and hair, reducing wrinkles and frizz.
+- Reduces friction: Silk creates minimal resistance against skin and hair, which reduces wrinkles and frizz.

 - Retains moisture: Unlike cotton and bamboo, silk does not absorb the skin’s natural oils.
 Your skin and hair therefore remain hydrated.